 E7 Activity.P15 was influenced by (influenced): E1 CRM Entity

-Superproperty of:E7 Activity.P33 used specific technique (was used by):E29 Design or Procedure
+Superproperty of:E7 Activity.P33 used specific technique (was used by):E29 Design or Procedure performance or the outcome of an E7 Activity.

-E15 Identifier Assignment.P142 used constituent (was used in):E41 Appellation
+E15 Identifier Assignment.P142 used constituent (was used in):E41 Appellation tools on a computer.